terencet/twitter-dotnetcore/README.md

 ### Agenda for this session - Session 1: Understanding and practicing a simple dotnet core application

 * Understand how dotnet core works?
-* How microsoft team delivered a platform that works in both the well known operating systems?
+* How Microsoft team delivered a platform that works in both the well known operating systems?
 * Get familiar with what is a runtime, what are foundational libraries and how a cli sits on top of all these to help us.

 Hands on